 This year I'm illustrating the fascinating natural essences created by Dr. Edward Bach in the 1880s, which are supposed to help with some unusual ailments (for both humans and pets).
 Their most famous product is Rescue Remedy, lauded by the likes of Martha Stewart for relief from anxiety.
 Read more about them at bachflower.com.

-These have been collected into a Risographed zine, "Rescue Me, Remedy", available for sale!
+These have been collected into a Risographed zine, "Rescue Me, Remedy", available for sale on my Etsy shop!

 Following, mostly, the official Inktober prompts.
 (This was also my thesis year...therefore, the most dismal.)